zhangzhics/CITS5503_Sem2/assignments.md

 [14.0] [5 points] We can leave S3 buckets open to public.
 Is this suitable for a specific application?
 Why and why not?
 Justify your answer.

+## Week 5:

+[14] [10 points] An organisation has 5 departments and has separated out each of the IAM users into separate groups using paths following the pattern companybucket/department1/*, companybucket /department2/*, companybucket /department3/* etc.

+Their IAM account names follow the pattern user@department1.company.com, user@department2.company.com etc.

+You are tasked with securing a bucket that contains a folder for each of 5 departments in an organisation.
+Only people within a department can write to their own folder.
+Everyone can read from all folders.

+Discuss the principles that you would use to create a policy that would achieve this objective.

+Write the policy as a JSON file that you would use.

+Note: you can have individual statements for each department.

+[15] [5 points]  What aspects of security does the OSI Security Architecture X.800 standard cover?
+Which particular components of this standard does AWS Identity and Access Management deal with?

+[16] [5 points] Name 3 of the keys that you would find in a Policy.
+Explain their role.
+An example of a key is “Version” that specifies the version of the policy syntax and is normally “Version”: “2012-10-17”